- February 16, 2018 Release of the development data

 Aims and Motivation

 The challenge of sound source localization in acoustically complex environments has attracted widespread attention in the AASP community in recent years.
 This was highlighted by the acceptance of a Special Session at ICASSP 2017 on “Speaker localization in dynamic real-life environments”, organized jointly by the IEEE-AASP and Sensor Array and Multichannel (SAM) technical committees.
 Source localization approaches in the literature range from single-sensor to multi-sensor and distributed arrays, based on features including, for example, Time Delays of Arrival, Direction of Arrival, or even audio spectrograms.
-Nevertheless, despite the significant impact of sound source localization approaches, a comprehensive, objective benchmarking campaign of state-of-the-art algorithms is to date unavailable.
-The IEEE-AASP challenge on acoustic source LOCalization And TrAcking (LOCATA) therefore aims at providing researchers in source localization with a framework to objectively benchmark results against competing algorithms using a common, publically released data corpus that encompasses different real-life scenarios in an enclosed acoustic environment, i.e., no simulated data is used for the evaluation.
+Nevertheless, despite the significant impact of sound source localization approaches, a comprehensive, objective benchmarking campaign of state-of-the-art algorithms were unavailable prior to this challenge.
+The IEEE-AASP challenge on acoustic source LOCalization And TrAcking (LOCATA) therefore aimed at providing researchers in source localization with a framework to objectively benchmark results against competing algorithms using a common, publically released data corpus that encompasses different real-life scenarios in an enclosed acoustic environment, i.e., no simulated data is used for the evaluation.

 Academic and Commercial Impact